Barbecue and picnic food safety advice

-It's important to continue to follow the latest health advice, including about social distancing, even when outdoors.
+It's important to continue to follow the latest health advice.
 You can find information at this link:

 The main food poisoning risks when using a barbecue are: